 The Office of Admissions may request additional documentation from applicants who do not meet admissions standards.
-If the Office of Admissions determines that the documentation justifies the candidate's potential for success, the Office of Admissions may present the documentation to the Office of the Provost with a request to admit the student.
+If the Office of Admissions, in its professional opinion, determines that the documentation justifies the candidate's potential for success, the Office of Admissions may present the documentation to the Office of the Provost with a request to admit the student.